Nonprofits I Support

 Breast Cancer Fund

-“New Dream seeks to cultivate a new US American dream—one that emphasizes community, ecological sustainability, and a celebration of non-material values, while upholding the spirit of the traditional US American dream of life, liberty, and the pursuit of happiness.
+“New Dream seeks to cultivate a new American dream—one that emphasizes community, ecological sustainability, and a celebration of non-material values, while upholding the spirit of the traditional American dream of life, liberty, and the pursuit of happiness.
 We envision a society that pursues not just “more,” but more of what matters—and less of what doesn’t.”
-Watch a video on them!
+Watch this video on them!

 NORML